hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 weight.
 The cost of re-keying the network in an address book change is quadratic in the number of shares.
 This forces us to pick a number of total shares with a max value in the thousands.
 This modeling of weight is a discrete using small integer precision.

+##### Calculating Number of Shares from Weight

+Given that we have a low resolution for modeling weight, the number of shares assigned to each node will be calculated as follows:

+* Let `N` be the max number of shares that any node can have.
+* Let `maxweight` be the max weight assigned to any node.
+* Let `weight(node)` be the weight assigned to the node.
+* Let `numShares(node)` be the number of shares assigned to the node.
+* then `numShares(node) = ceiling(N * weight(node) / maxweight)` where the operations are floating point.

+##### Threshold for recovery of Signatures and Ledger Id.

+Our public claim is that we can tolerate up to 1/3 of the stake assigned to malicious nodes.
+Our threshold for recovery of ledger signatures and the ledger id must be greater than 1/3 of the total number of shares.
+The integer threshold should be `ceiling((N + 1) / 3)` where `N` is the total number of shares.

 ##### TSS Algorithm - Alternatives Considered